matiasmoreno876/test-react-cypress-actions/README.md

 ### `npm start`wer

-Runs the app in the development mode.\qeqweq
+Runs the app in the development mode.\qeqweqfd
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\